davidchesnut/sp-general-docs/docs/how-to-work-with-user-profiles-and-organization-profiles-by-using-the-server-obj.md

 ## Code example: Retrieve and change values for user properties by using the SharePoint 2013 server object model
 <a name="bkmk_GetChangePropValues"> </a>

-The following code example retrieves all  **UserProfile** type properties and retrieves the property values for a specific user.
+The following code example retrieves all **UserProfile**type properties and retrieves the property values for a specific user.
 Then, it changes the single-value [PictureUrl](https://msdn.microsoft.com/library/Microsoft.Office.Server.UserProfiles.PropertyConstants.PictureUrl.aspx) property and the multivalue [PastProjects](https://msdn.microsoft.com/library/Microsoft.Office.Server.UserProfiles.PropertyConstants.PastProjects.aspx) property.
 For the complete list of profile property name constants, see [PropertyConstants](https://msdn.microsoft.com/library/Microsoft.Office.Server.UserProfiles.PropertyConstants.aspx) .

-> [!Note]
+> [!NOTE]
 > Change the domain\\\\username, http://servername/docLib/pic.jpg, and servername placeholder values before you run the code.